Cutbert1/vegetable-farm/README.md

 ### Existing Features
 #### Error handling:

-      * Input must be numeric integers
+      * Input must be item number

-      * Input must be collection of 13 numeric integers separated with commas
+      * Input amount must be >= price of vegetable

-* Trade worksheet updated when valid record is entered

-* Excess calculated and worksheet updated

-* Harvest forecast calculated and worksheet updated

-* Next day harvest forecast printed to terminal
+      * Sales worksheet values for total daily sum must be integers or float

 ### Future Features

-* Forecast harvest numbers for a longer period and seasons, e.g. summer, Christmas etc using average trade, harvest and excess data for several weeks.

-* Convert vegetables to be weighed in tonnes
+* Convert vegetables to be weighed in tonnes for large vegetable farmers

 ## Data Model
-Google sheet containing three worksheets (trade, excess and harvest)  was used with thirteen columns.
-The trade and excess worksheet contains nine rows of data while the harvest worksheet contains ten rows of data.
-Excess worksheet represents the subtraction of trade data from harvest data which is achieved by using the function calculate_excess_data parsing trade_row.
-Harvest forecast is the average  trade for last week (7 days) and a markup of 20%.
+Google sheet containing one sales worksheet  was used were vegetables names are updated with corresponding purchased value and sum of total amount sold for back office use.

 ## Validation Testing